 HEET (with clarification) –This language would be improved if the information reported every year included a list by street segment of ALL the leak-prone gas infrastructure remaining in the ground in each gas company territory (not just the street segments that are about to be replaced).
 This information would help electric utilities, municipalities, state agencies, developers, and residents plan better for the upcoming street disruption and potentially synergize underground infrastructure work for cost savings.
 This information should include all the information normally filed as part of the GSEP filings about each leak-prone street segment, such as the likely year of its replacement or decommissioning, estimated cost of the work, the risk of the infrastructure, as well as the diameter and material of the pipe (see below).
 This information would allow all to begin to understand better where there are opportunities for non-gas pipe alternatives.

 Sample GSEP street-segment information from the most recent GSEP report showing the work that will be performed the following year.
 If the utilities published where all leak-prone infrastructure is (not just that which is about to be replaced), the information would help all to plan better for the transition.
 Exhibit NG-GPP-4

+Jonathan Buonocore (with clarification) – Releasing this data publicly will allow for verification, analysis, and further research, including better understanding of risks posed by different pipe types.

 Opposed by: USW; LDCs (Berkshire, Eversource, Liberty, National Grid, Unitil) (with clarification)